AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 >[!NOTE]
 >
 >If you want to use rich notifications, you need to use the iOS HTTP/2 connector.
-Refer to the [Connectors](#connectors) section.

 In Adobe Campaign, the following parameters have to be sent to the mobile application: